The Manor House & The Stable House

 Fixtures & Fittings

-All fixtures and fittings are excluded from the sale including; garden statuary, light fittings and other removable fittings, although some may be available by separate negotiation.
+All fixtures and fittings are excluded from the sale including; garden statuary, light fittings and other removable fittings.

 The Manor House may be purchased separately or together with The Stable House.
 See plan for proposed split of gardens and right of way.